sachaarbonel/sachaarbonel.github.io/src/content/blog/github-foundations-certification.md

 - Verified GitHub Actions
 - GitHub Projects layouts
 - Access management with identity providers
+- Special files like `README.md`, `CODEOWNERS`, `SECURITY.md`, `CODE_OF_CONDUCT.md`, etc
+- Template files like Pull request templates, Issue templates, etc

+> While I've tried listing all resources in this post, I already had quite a bit of experience with Git & GitHub before studying for exam.
+Your mileage may vary.
+I recommend searching for content & experimenting on your own too.

 ## Troubleshooting for student discount
 I faced an issue earlier where the discount code wasn't getting applied by itself.